Samkth123/KTH-md/Devops/Lecture 1.md

 läs materialet sen kom med frågor om har

-Pick sojething from issue - cintionous deployment /delivery /pipleines
+Pick something from issue - cintionous deployment /delivery /pipleines

 kan planera ahead

 what is CI, what is hard in CI...
 FÖR PRESENTATIONEN/DEMO

+week is only for synchronous tasks

+failing demos är enkla saker - ska vara really hard, took real time to understand and to do, things might fail but if you can explain why its ok and you pass.

 How normal to fail task? fråga TA master thesis?